sylque/docuss/README.md

 Docuss is a comment/discussion/collaboration system for your website or web app.

+Notice that there is now a simplified version of this plugin called [DiscPage](https://github.com/sylque/discpage), for webmasters who want to create their website directly in Discourse.

 ## Features

 - Add comments **or full discussion topics** to your web pages